MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/index.md

 This section contains reference documentation for creating code components using the Power Apps component framework.

 > [!IMPORTANT]
-> - The **Available for** tab shows which APIs are supported by Model-driven and canvas apps.
+> - The **Available for** tab shows which APIs are supported by model-driven and canvas apps.
 It is recommended to check the **Available for** section for each individual API methods whether it is supported or not.
 >
 > - Using the `Xrm object` methods that are not exposed by the framework for developing code components is not supported.